 Nursing homes are a place where the elderly should be safe.
 Unfortunately, this is not always the case, and at times, nursing home employees abuse the residents.
 If an employee of the nursing home has mistreated you or a loved one, contact an Indianapolis nursing home abuse lawyer.

 In the majority of cases, the victim does not bring a lawsuit but rather a family member.
-An experienced attorney could help you navigate bringing a lawsuit on behalf of a loved one.
+An PI attorney in Indianapolis could help you navigate bringing a lawsuit on behalf of a loved one.

 Cause of Action